-Hence, the following points will be addressed accordingly:
+Hence, the following points were addressed:

 - How do ELF and transcultural competence interplay in the English class? - What are the TCP's implications for English language pedagogy? - What are the benefits and challenges associated with TCPs? - How can English language teachers and practitioners tackle these challenges when implementing the TCPs in their classes?